lewa-j/hlbsp-converter/README.md

 * `-lm <number>` - set a lightmap atlas size
 * `-skip_sky` - exclude polygons with 'sky' texture from export
+* `-lstyle <number>|all` - export lightmap with a specified lightstyle index or all lightyles in one

 ## Dependencies (already included)